 Members will be elected by each campus faculty organization.
 Members must be tenured and may be senators.
-Members cannot be persons who are serving on the local Tenure and Promotion Committee or on the Board of Trustees-Faculty Liaison Committee.
+Members cannot be persons who are serving on the local or Regional Campuses Tenure and Promotion Committee.
 Committee members shall be elected before the Spring Faculty Senate meeting and will serve for one year beginning at the first Senate meeting of the following academic year.